 - Prepare chicken by slicing it thin, topping it with 1 sage leaf, and then a slice of prosciutto.
 Smack the prosciutto on to make it stick or thread it with a toothpick.
 Salt the chicken side and then dredge both sides in flour.

-- In a large frying pan, heat 1 tablespoon of olive oil to medium heat.
-Place chicken prosciutto side down for 5 secs and then flip to the chicken side and saute for about 5 minutes.
+- In a large frying pan, heat 1 tablespoon of olive oil to medium-high heat.
+Place chicken prosciutto side down for 15 seconds and then flip to the chicken side and fry until golden brown, about 5 minutes.
 Set chicken aside.

-- In the same pan, add 2 tablespoon butter and toss in some sage leaves.
+- In the same pan, add butter and toss in some sage leaves.
 Once the foaming subsides, add the white wine.
-Bring to a simmer and reduce by half.
-Once reduced, add lemon juice and pour over chicken.
+Bring to a simmer add the chicken to the sauce and finish cooking the chicken until they reach 165 ℉.